This article has been checked for horticultural accuracy by Oliver Parsons.

 Pinching out tomato side-shoots

-How to grow tomatoes - pinching out tomato side-shoots
+How to grow tomatoes - pinching out tomato sideshoots

 Watch Alan Tichmarsh's No Fuss video guide to caring for cordon tomatoes:

 With bush tomatoes, which have a sprawling habit, you can pretty much leave them to get on with it.
 If the fruits are hidden under the leaves, thin out the foliage a little to let the sun through to ripen them.
-Support heavy trusses on top of upturned flowerpots to prevent their stems snapping.
+Support heavy trusses on top of upturned flowerpots to prevent the stems snapping.

 Harvesting tomatoes